grafxflow/wp-commentater-stats/wp-comment-stats/readme.txt

-=== WP Comments Stats ===
+=== WP Comment Stats ===
-Contributors: jammy-to-go
+Contributors: jammy to go
 Tags: comments, stats, dashboard comment stats Requires at least: 3.5
-Tested up to: 4.2.2
+Tested up to: 4.9.7
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shows detailed stats of your wordpress comments based on original plugin 'Comment Stats' - https://wordpress.org/plugins/comment-stats/
+Shows detailed stats of your WordPress comments based on original plugin 'Comment Stats' - https://wordpress.org/plugins/comment-stats/

 == Description ==

-This admin comment stats shows the following comment stats:
+The admin comment stats shows the following comment stats:

 1. **Period** Should be self-explanatory, it is the month and year for that particular row.
 1. **Approved** Shows the total number of comments that have been **APPROVED**.